- How can I get involved?

 Recycling bins are located in every building, office, residence hall, athletic venue and dining hall throughout campus.
 Recycling is also accepted at the Information Desk on the second floor of the Student Center and at the campus recycling office.

-Bulk recyclables can be taken to one of two outdoor sites: behind the O'Keefe Building on Sixth Street on east campus, and between the Woodruff Residence Hall and Undergraduate Living Center on west campus (click for more information on outdoor sites).
+Bulk recyclables can be taken to one of two outdoor sites: behind the O'Keefe Building on Sixth Street on east campus, and between the Woodruff Residence Hall and Undergraduate Living Center on west campus.
+More information on outdoor recycling sites.

-E-waste is collected periodically through special events a few times per year; check the Green Buzz events feed for upcoming e-waste collections.
+E-waste is collected periodically through special events a few times per year, including Earth Day each April.
+Check the Green Buzz events feed for upcoming e-waste collections.

 - Does the campus compost its food waste and/or its green waste?

-Georgia Tech’s Students Organizing for Sustainability (S.O.S.), Dining Services and the Office of Environmental Stewardship sponsor a campus composting program.
+Georgia Tech’s Students Organizing for Sustainability (S.O.S.) and Dining Services sponsor a campus composting program.
 Used cooking oils are also manufactured into biodiesel.

 - Does Georgia Tech purchase renewable energy or green tags?